dj0abr/ttyUSB-handler/README.md

 This piece of software solves this problem by using the serialID and vendorID of a USBserial adapter.

+The second common problem is to read from a serial port "unblocked", with disturbing the other program loops.
+This is also handled by this software.
+Each receiver runs in a separate thread.
+Data transfer is done with thread safe pipes.
+After the serial port is initialized you only need to check a pipe if received data are available.

 These steps are required:

 ## 1) find the serial ID and vendor ID of your adapter.